What is chondrocalcinosis?

-Chondrocalcinosis, also known as calcium pyrophosphate deposition disease, is a rheumatic disease characterized by the excessive accumulation of calcium crystals in the cartilage of joints.
+Chondrocalcinosis, also known as calcium pyrophosphate deposition disease, is a rheumatic disease characterised by the excessive accumulation of calcium crystals in the cartilage of joints.
 The knee is the area that is most often affected by this disease, although it is also common in other joints and bone areas.
 It also typically occurs more in older people.

-Normally chondrocalcinosis does not cause any symptoms or discomfort for patients and for that reason it is only diagnosed by means of an X-ray.
+Normally, chondrocalcinosis does not cause any symptoms or discomfort for patients and for that reason it is only diagnosed by means of an X-ray.
 Evidence of chondrocalcinosis is the presence of a white line in the cavities at the ends bones.

 - Osteoarthritis: the degeneration of specific joints, sometimes more advanced on one side of the body that may lead to deformities later on.